Panjshir Province: Education

 The overall literacy rate (6+ years of age) fell from 33% in 2005 to 32% in 2011.

 The overall net enrolment rate (6–13 years of age) fell from 42% in 2005 to 40% in 2011.

 Four Technical and Vocational Education and Training (TVET) schools service the agriculturally-oriented Panjshir Province, including the Ahmad Shah Massoud TVET.
 The school was established with the help from the Hilfe Paderborn and German Foreign Office and as of 2014 had about 250 students and 22 staff members.

-Demography
+Demographics

-As of 2021, the total population of the province is about 173,000.

-According to the Institute for the Study of War, Tajiks form the majority of the population.
-There is a Sunni Hazara minority in the province, who form the majority in Darah district.
+As of 2021, the total population of the province is about 334,640.
+"Ethnic Tajiks form the majority of the population.
+There is a Sunni Hazaras minority in the province, who form the majority in Darah district.

-Dari (Afghan Persian) is the dominant language in the province.
+Dari is the dominant language in the province.
+Pashto is understood by a few as a second or third language.
 All inhabitants are followers of Islam, and exclusively Sunni.

 The proportion of residents living below the national poverty line was 19.1%.